-On October 18, 2021, we consummated the Merger Transaction.
-The Merger Transaction was accounted for as a reverse recapitalization, with Hoya Intermediate, a subsidiary of Vivid Seats Inc., treated as the accounting acquirer.
+On October 18, 2021, we consummated the Business Combination.
+The Business Combination was accounted for as a reverse recapitalization, with Hoya Intermediate, a subsidiary of Vivid Seats Inc., treated as the accounting acquirer.
 Accordingly, the consolidated financial statements of the combined company represent a continuation of the financial statements of Hoya Intermediate.
-In connection with the Merger Transaction, Vivid Seats also entered into a private investment in public equity financing ("PIPE Subscription").
+In connection with the Business Combination, Vivid Seats also entered into a private investment in public equity financing ("PIPE Subscription").
 Pursuant to the PIPE Subscription, Vivid Seats raised an additional \$250.2 million.
-In addition, Hoya Intermediate paid Eldridge Industries, LLC \$11.7 million in cash at the closing of the Merger Transaction for a backstop fee.

-Proceeds from the Merger Transaction and the PIPE Subscription were used for debt repayment and capital structure optimization.
-We declared and paid a special dividend of \$17.7 million, or \$0.23 per share, to holders of Class A Common Stock in 2021.
+In addition, Hoya Intermediate paid Eldridge Industries, LLC \$11.7 million in cash at the closing of the Business Combination for a backstop fee.
+Proceeds from the Merger and the PIPE Subscription were used for debt repayment and capital structure optimization.
+We declared and paid a special dividend on \$17.7 million, or \$0.23 per share, to holders of our Class A common stock in 2021.